alphabet/analytics-react-native-plugin-sprig/README.md

 segmentClient.add({ plugin });
 ```
+After this set up, any segment `track` and `identify` functionalities will also forward the events and identify the user id and attributes to Sprig respectively.
+The users will automatically see the survey if they are eligible without additional work.

+Follow the [instructions for adding plugins](https://github.com/segmentio/analytics-react-native#adding-plugins) on the Analytics client for segment related documentations.

 ## Support

-Please use Github issues, Pull Requests, or feel free to reach out to our [support team](https://segment.com/help/).
+Please use Github issues, Pull Requests, or feel free to reach out to our [support team](https://docs.sprig.com/docs/support).

-## Integrating with Segment

-Interested in integrating your service with us?
-Check out our [Partners page](https://segment.com/partners/) for more details.

 ## License
 Please see LICENSE file